Mouradouchane/DesktopJS/README.md

 ```

 ### Documentation :
-if you want to learn more and understand more about this library you can start from here at [docs](../../wiki)
+if you want to learn more about this library you can start from here at [docs](../../wiki)

 ### Contributions :
 your welcome this repo is open for everyone , just before you start working in anything just text me first in [discussions](../../discussions) or open [issues](../../issues) 😃